 Perks of the Aspire Vitality Plan are:

-- Access to Onduo, subject to eligibility criteria.
-Onduo is a state-of-the-art program for people with Type 2 diabetes that provides coaching, clinical support, and education
+- Access to Onduo, subject to eligibility, a state-of-the-art program for people with Type 2 diabetes that provides coaching, clinical support, and education

 Vitality Wellness Rewards Program